 Couples or marriage therapy attempts to improve romantic relationships and resolve interpersonal conflicts.
 I use a mix of family systems, attachment oriented psychotherapies, and teach active listening and communication.
 I draw from emotionally-focused couples therapy, Satir family therapy, gestalt therapy, psychoeducation, and the theories and programs of Masters & Johnson, and Penner & Penner for sex and intimacy therapy.

-Dr. Alfried Längle is the founder of Existential Analysis, which is one of the most prominent psychotherapies in Europe.
-EA is a phenomenological and person-oriented psychotherapy, with the aim of helping people to cultivate openness towards their experiences, to facilitate authentic decisions and to bring about a truly responsible way of dealing with life and the world.
-With an emphasis on choice, EA helps people be able to live in such a way where they find resonance between what they do and who they are.
-EA can be applied in cases of psychosocial, psychosomatic and psychological caused maladaptations in experience and behaviour.
+Existential therapy is a phenomenological and person-oriented psychotherapy, with the aim of helping people to cultivate openness towards their experiences, to facilitate authentic decisions and to bring about a truly responsible way of dealing with life and the world.
+With an emphasis on choice and freedom, this approach helps people be able to live in such a way where they find resonance between what they do and who they are.
+It can be applied in cases of psychosocial, psychosomatic and psychological caused maladaptations in experience and behaviour.

 Developed by Peggy Pace, Lifespan Integration therapy is a gentle, body-based therapeutic method which heals without re-traumatizing.
 It was originally created as a method for treating adult survivors of childhood sexual abuse and neglect; however, also has been found to be highly effective with a wide range of therapeutic issues.
 The premise of LI is to facilitate neural integration using active imagination and a survey timeline of a person's life.
 This neural integration enables people to feel better about life, to be more self-accepting, and to be better able to enjoy their intimate relationships.